mert-celik-1/NetCoreBaseApiExample/README.md

 This project has nothing to do with the client side, only the server-side Service methods and API endpoints are coded with asynchronous structure.
-It will be updated as new features are added.(
-Logging and caching will be added soon)
+It will be updated as new features are added.( Logging, paging, Hangfire and caching will be added soon)

 This Project Includes :
 - SQL